andpenaspal/OnlineStore-Mock/README.md

 The Swords Nest

 ## Summary
 Mock Online Store Website that sells epic fantasy books.
+The data is stored in a MySQL Database and accessed through PHP.

 ## Technologies
 HTML, JavaScript, CSS, PHP, SQL